 Explanations (both verbal and written) are vitally important for effective communication of mathematics.
-Throughout the semester, you will work with your group members to submit written explanations to mathematical questions.
-The person who is designated as "lead" for that assignment is responsible for organizing the group's communication and for submitting the assignment.
-All group members are expected to contribute to the explanation and will be assigned the same grade for the explanation.
-I suggest that you work through multiple drafts of the assignment before submitting it.
+Throughout the semester, you will work with group members to submit written explanations to mathematical questions.
+The group will be assigned and will change for each explanation.
+The person who is designated as "lead" for that assignment is responsible for organizing the group's communication and timeline and for submitting the assignment.
+All group members are expected to contribute to the explanation by writing at least one of the three required explanations, by providing timely and valuable suggestions to the other team members about their explanations, and by completing the peer assessment form.
+All team members will be assigned the same grade for the group explanation unless peer assessment forms indicate the need for a change.
+I suggest that you start early and work through multiple drafts of the assignment before submitting it.